-This post was published on April 10, 2018, with newer updates at the bottom.
+This post was published on April 10, 2018, with newer updates and additional resources at the bottom of the post.

 On April 1st, I went for a short walk to watch some Florida marsh hens rustle through the reeds and cackle at the wind.
 The date marked one month since I started walking again.
 I sat there, awkward and sore on a tiny bench facing the water, fighting back tears.
 Despite a newfound excitement about local wildlife, and my gratitude to be to be walking again, this was not where I planned to be.

 April 1st also marked the 10-year anniversary of leaving my career as a lawyer in New York.
 On that date, I set off for Chile, leaving behind a comfy job and half a decade in a city I called home.
 In the years since, I planned to commemorate my 10-year travel anniversary with a giant party in a city I loved.